fbpx

 In addition to the group counselors, each location has a Leadership Team as well as additional team members dedicated to each program.

-While campers are at the pool for instructional swim, the additional pool staff, lifeguards, and Aquatics Lead contribute to a ratio of approximately 3:1.
+While campers are at the pool for instructional swim, the additional pool staff, lifeguards, and Aquatics Lead combine for a ratio of approximately 3:1.

 HOW DO YOU HANDLE INCLEMENT WEATHER?